 …don’t forget to have fun!

 My final tip for you is also the simplest.
 It’s easy to feel overwhelmed by the flood of negative news reports or disheartened by the people trying to guilt-trip those who choose to travel.
 Constantly worrying about different scenarios that play out in your head is a sure-fire way to ruin your holiday.
-As long as you remain responsible, do whatever brings you joy, helps you cope or stay sane in this crazy situation.
-Ignore the naysayers and make the most of your trips.
+As long as you remain responsible and follow the rules, do whatever brings you joy, helps you cope, or stay sane in this crazy situation.
+Don’t let naysayers get to you and make the most of your trips.
 Happy planning!

 What’s your take on travelling at the moment?
 If you’re back on the road again, do you have any travel planning tips you would add to this list?
-If you’re still watching and waiting, what’s the first place you want to visit?
-I have a list as long as my arm – starting with a mandatory trip to London, of course!
+If you’re still watching and waiting, what’s the first place you want to visit when you feel ready to travel?
+I’m most likely staying at home until the end of the year, but I have a list as long as my arm – starting with a mandatory trip to London, of course!